Tai Wai station: History

 On 27 June 2021, the Shatin to Central Link project was completed with the opening of a new section of rail line through East Kowloon, connecting the Tuen Ma line Phase 1 with the existing West Rail line.
-The newly unified line was thus renamed to "Tuen Ma line".
+The newly unified line was thus renamed to the Tuen Ma Line.

 On 26 October 2023, following the opening of a new shopping mall the Wai, exit H was opened, directly connecting platform 3 with the mall.